 (Insert violent sequence here): (IT'S) MORE FUN◊ IN THE PHILIPPINES!◊ Explanation It's a reference to both the Philippines' current tourism slogan, and the revelation that Alimango Island, where Kiritsugu's Start of Darkness took place, is an actual location from that country.
 Needless to say, a number of Filipinos couldn't resist.

-Moral Event Horizon: In-universe example: Saber thinks Kiritsugu crossed it and calls him out on it when he forces Kayneth to have his own Servant commit suicide; Kiritsugu justifies it by invoking Necessarily Evil and War Is Hell.
+In-universe example: Saber confronts Kiritsugu about crossing it when he forces Kayneth to have his own Servant, whom Saber respected, commit suicide; Kiritsugu justifies it by invoking Necessarily Evil and War Is Hell.
 Also an out-of-universe example, for some.

 Caster also crosses this line in record time, by killing a child after giving him a brief moment of hopeone minute after summoning.